quasarframework/quasar-framework.org/source/components/alert.md

 | `leave` | String | The transition animation for dismissing the alert. |
 | `name` | String | A custom transition name that will override `enter` and `leave` props.
 Read about `name` prop of [QTransition](/components/transition.html).  |

-> `enter`, `leave` and `name` props work same as for [QTransition](/components/transition.html), so it might be a good idea to get a reading on them.
+> The alert component also makes use of the ´q-transition` component, so you see the `appear`, `enter`, `leave` and `name` props from the [QTransition](/components/transition.html).
+Please refer to the `q-transition` docs for more information about working with transitions.

-It also supports `v-model` directive to receive a Boolean as property, which determines the visibility of the QAlert (`true` means it's visible).
+Alert also supports the `v-model` directive to receive a Boolean as a property.
+This determines the visibility of the QAlert (`true` means it's visible).